Endre Szemerédi: Awards and honors

-Szemerédi is a corresponding member (1982), and member (1987) of the Hungarian Academy of Sciences and a member (2010) of the National Academy of Sciences.
+Szemerédi is a corresponding member (1982), and member (1987) of the Hungarian Academy of Sciences and a member (2010) of the United States National Academy of Sciences.
+He was elected to the Academia Europaea in 2022.
 He is also a member of the Institute for Advanced Study in Princeton, New Jersey and a permanent research fellow at the Alfréd Rényi Institute of Mathematics in Budapest.
 He was the Fairchild Distinguished Scholar at the California Institute of Technology in 1987–88.

 He is an honorary doctor of Charles University in Prague.

 He was the lecturer in the Forty-Seventh Annual DeLong Lecture Series at the University of Colorado.
 He is also a recipient of the Aisenstadt Chair at CRM, University of Montreal.
 In 2008 he was the Eisenbud Professor at the Mathematical Sciences Research Institute in Berkeley, California.

 In 2012, Szemerédi was awarded the Abel Prize "for his fundamental contributions to discrete mathematics and theoretical computer science, and in recognition of the profound and lasting impact of these contributions on additive number theory and ergodic theory" The Abel Prize citation also credited Szemerédi with bringing combinatorics to the centre-stage of mathematics and noted his place in the tradition of Hungarian mathematicians such as George Pólya who emphasized a problem-solving approach to mathematics.
 Szemerédi reacted to the announcement by saying that "It is not my own personal achievement, but recognition for this field of mathematics and Hungarian mathematicians," that gave him the most pleasure.